huckgroup/formose-2021/README.md

 ### PLOTS

-A container for plotting data (note: .png files will not be pushed to GitHub).
+A container for plotting data (note: .png files are ignored by the git repository).
 This should be empty.

 ### REACTION_INFO